flavell-lab/AtanasKim-Cell2023/README.md

 The datasets and modeling results (encoding detection) from this project can be browsed in [WormWideWeb](https://wormwideweb.org/).
 On the website, you can easily find the neural (GCaMP) traces of specific recorded/identified neuron classes, along with the information on how those neurons encode behavioral information—identified by the CePNEM model.

 ## Notebooks and scripts
-Notebooks/scripts used in this project are stored in the directory `notebook`.
+Notebooks and scripts used in this project are stored in the directory `notebook`.

 ## Package directory
 **Automatic installation**
-To automatically install the key main packages, please use the latest version of [FlavellPkg.jl](https://github.com/flavell-lab/FlavellPkg.jl)
+To automatically install the latest versions of the key main packages, please use the latest version of [FlavellPkg.jl](https://github.com/flavell-lab/FlavellPkg.jl)

-List of packages in this repository (in the directory `src`).
+Packages in this repository are available in the directory `src`.
 Note that the source code included in this repository is from when the article was published.
-Any updates (e.g. bug fix, new feature) to any of the packages are not reflected on the code included in this repository.
+Any updates (e.g. bug fixes, new features) to any of the packages are not reflected on the code included in this repository.

 **To use/install or access the latest/maintained versions, please access the individual repositories** using the links below: